The Tendring Education Strategic Board (TESB) commenced in January 2020 with the purpose to:

 The above goals will be achieved by undertaking the following activities:

-- establishing a working group for each of the 3 priority areas
+- establishing a working group for each of the priority areas agreed each academic year

 - undertake data analysis to understand the issues in each area - this will include obtaining updated data from schools and settings